Have you experienced the classical “full immersion” where someone throws you into a pool so that you can learn how to swim?

 - Continue offering encouragement and little delicacies while they are in the bathtub, and later again when they come out.

-- Within some time when the guinea pig gets used to of handling water, you can even try a tub that is slightly deeper and allows room for some paddling, floating and learning to swim.
+- After some time the guinea pig will get used to the water, then you can even try a tub that is slightly deeper.
+Only after trying a slightly deeper tub and if the guinea pig likes the water you can try and teach it how to swim.

 To teach the guinea pig how to swim, you need to be very careful about two things.